rmbolger/Posh-ACME/docs/Guides/Custom-Challenge-Validation.md

 *.example.com pending 12/24/2020 7:14:33 PM pending
 ```

-Let's take a look at the full details of one of the authorization objects by running `$auths[0] | fl`.
+Let's take a look at the full details of one of the authorization objects by running `$auths[0] | Format-List`.
 You should get an output like this:

 ```
 identifier   : @{type=dns; value=example.com}